About

 About Accessibility Reporter

-Accessibility Reporter is an open source project that I created for accessibility testing in Umbraco.
-It tests your content pages against the Web Content Accessibility Guidelines (WCAG), highlights issues and helps you to make your website more accessible.
+What is Accessibility Reporter?
+Accessibility Reporter is an open source accessibility testing package for Umbraco.
+It checks content pages against the Web Content Accessibility Guidelines (WCAG), highlights issues and helps teams make websites more accessible.

 umbraCoffee

-I recently appeared as a guest on the Umbraco podcast umbraCoffee where I demonstrated my Umbraco package Accessibility Reporter.
+I have appeared as a guest on the Umbraco podcast umbraCoffee where I demonstrated my Umbraco package Accessibility Reporter.

 View umbraCoffee appearance on YouTube